UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 ### Job Arrays

 Here is one example of an array job script with 5 array tasks.
+Important: Request resources for a single task and not resources for all together.

 ```
 #!/bin/bash --login